 The MCAT requirement for admission into Upstate’s MD program is waived for individuals who are accepted into the program.

-- Students applying for first-year admission at SUNY Poly should indicate interest in the Accelerated Scholars Program (ASP) with Upstate on the Common Application or on the SUNY Application.
+- Students applying for first-year admission at SUNY Poly should indicate interest in the Upstate Accelerated Scholars Program (UAS) with Upstate by emailing firstname.lastname@example.org

-- Students must be accepted to a BS or BA program at SUNY Poly to be considered for the ASP.
-Please note that acceptance into SUNY Poly does not guarantee acceptance to the ASP with Upstate.
+- Students must be accepted to a BS or BA program at SUNY Poly to be considered for the UAS.
+Please note that acceptance into SUNY Poly does not guarantee acceptance to the UAS Program.

-- The SUNY Poly ASP Nomination Committee will evaluate students admitted to SUNY Poly for eligibility for the ASP on a rolling basis.
-Students must meet the minimum pre-college eligibility requirements as detailed above to be considered for the ASP.
+- The SUNY Poly UAS Nomination Committee will evaluate students admitted to SUNY Poly for eligibility for the UAS on a rolling basis.
+Students must meet the minimum pre-college eligibility requirements as detailed above to be considered for the UAS.
 The Nomination Committee will then make recommendations for program consideration to Upstate.
-Students will be informed by a representative from SUNY Upstate if they have been recommended for consideration into the ASP.
+Students will be informed by a representative from SUNY Upstate if they have been recommended for consideration into the UAS program.

-- Upstate will screen candidates recommended by SUNY Poly for the ASP and determine which students will be invited to interview.
+- Upstate will screen candidates recommended by SUNY Poly for the UAS and determine which students will be invited to interview.
 Upstate will notify students invited to interview and coordinate accordingly.

-- Acceptance into the ASP is binding.
-Students who apply to other medical schools after being accepted into Upstate will be immediately withdrawn from the ASP.
+- Acceptance into the Upstate Accelerated Scholars Program is binding.
+Students who apply to other medical schools after being accepted into Upstate will be immediately withdrawn from The UAS program.

-Please note that SUNY Poly has a rolling admission process, but students who plan to apply for the Accelerated Scholars Program must apply by November 1.
-A complete application including the additional ASP Questionnaire must be submitted by November 15.
+Please note that SUNY Poly has a rolling admission process, but students who plan to apply for the Upstate Accelerated Scholars Program must apply by November 1.
+A complete application including the supplemental UAS Questionnaire must be submitted by November 15.
+The questionnaire will be available in the undergraduate status portal.
+All applications who have emailed the SUNY Polytechnic Institute Undergraduate Admissions Office (email@example.com) indicating interest in the UAS program.
 Students are required to complete the application process and commit to SUNY Poly by May 1 if they intend to enroll.

 This program is only open to incoming first-year students.
 Currently matriculated students and transfer students at SUNY Poly are not eligible for consideration.